Tree Planting

 Flowering Dogwood (Cornus kousa or Cornus florida)

-Trees we do not plant:
+Trees we do not plant (prohibited in Davidson County):

 Bradford Pear (Pyrus calleryana)